stephanlphilips/pulse_lib/docs/tutorials/init_lib.rst

 	1. Which channels of the AWG are corresponding to the gates on the sample.
 	2. Virtual gates to move easily around in charge stability diagrams.
 	3. Two virtual IQ channels, one per qubit.
-	4. A channel delay for the MW channel, to compensate for the time that the waveform spends in the vector signal source generator.
+	4. A :ref:`channel delay<chan_delay>` for the MW channel, to compensate for the time that the waveform spends in the vector signal source generator.
 	5. Voltage compensation boundaries for :ref:`DC offsets<dc_offset_comp>`.

 Step 1 : initializing the pulse lib object and defining real gates